kovidgoyal/calibre/manual/faq.rst

 Finally, some users have reported that disabling UAC fixes the problem.

-calibre is not starting/crashing on OS X?
+calibre is not starting/crashing on macOS?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One common cause of failures on OS X is the use of accessibility technologies
+One common cause of failures on macOS is the use of accessibility technologies
 that are incompatible with the graphics toolkit calibre uses.
 Try turning off
 VoiceOver if you have it on.
 Also go to System Preferences->System->Universal
 Access and turn off the setting for enabling access for assistive devices in